burespe1/FRAME/materials/leaflet2020.md

 ## Keeping pace with today’s world
 FRAME has been evolving for over 20 years and already covers many ITS topics including Traffic Management, and Traveller Information.
-It was updated to include the Priority Actions in the European ITS Directive, such as eCall, National Access Points (NAP) and Truck Parking.
+It It has been updated to include the Priority Actions in the European ITS Directive, such as eCall, National Access Points (NAP) and Truck Parking.